Welcome to the Ultimate Guide to Solar Panels in Arkansas

-Arkansas pays an average of 10.07 cents per kilowatt-hour (“kWh”) of electricity.
-That’s nearly three cents below the national average of 12.84 cents/kwh, and over a penny cheaper than the regional average.
+Arkansas pays an average of 10 cents per kilowatt-hour (“kWh”) of electricity.
+That’s more than three cents below the national average of 13.6 cents/kwh.
 In fact, we pay less for electricity here than almost anywhere else in the country.
 We know you like paying less now, but the long term costs of cheap electricity are through the roof.
 Remember where all that cheap energy comes from.
 Fossil fuels.
 Lots and lots of dirty-burning fossil fuels.
 When the inevitable environmental costs start to mount, monthly electricity bills are going to rise, and SRECs are likely to be putting even more money in your pocket.When that happens you’re going to feel pretty darn smart for making the early switch to producing your own clean, efficient solar power.
 Just remember to thank us…

 Arkansas Net Metering

 Net Metering requires your utility to monitor how much energy your solar power system produces and how much energy you actually consume, and to make sure you get credit for any surplus.
 Net Metering is offered in Arkansas through all utility companies, and you get credited at full retail electricity rates when you are producing more solar electricity than you are using.